-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 Immediately after the alleged incident, Heather said she rushed back onto the House floor to tell her editor.

 “I was like, ‘If anything else happens, I’m going to step in,’” her then-editor told The Daily Beast.
 “In retrospect, I wish I’d stepped in and done something anyway.
-At the time, I was kind of like, ‘[Heather] seems ok and can certainly take care of herself.’
+At the time, I was kind of like, ‘[Heather] seems OK and can certainly take care of herself.’
 But in retrospect—it was so inappropriate.

 “It had been a thing at the Capitol for so long,” he added.
 “And eventually it got to the point where we’d have to warn interns about it right off the bat, that this was something they may likely run into.